h3abionet/h3ameta/viraldetect/long-reads/README.md

 ## Detection of viral sequences in long reads (Nanopore or PacBio)
 The workflow runs viral sequences through a process to remove human / "contaminant" reads.
-The cleaned set is run trough Kraken2 and is also mapped against all available viral genomes using minimap2.
+The cleaned set is run through Kraken2 and is also mapped against all available viral genomes using minimap2.
 A script parses the results, finds the highest hits and tries to match identities between the highest hits in the Kraken2 and minimap2 results.
 A final HTML output report is generated from the results generated during the workflow.

 ### Workflow diagram
 ![workflow](https://raw.githubusercontent.com/h3abionet/h3ameta/master/viraldetect/long-reads/main.png "Workflow")